Basil Rodzianko: Exile from Yugoslavia

+Life in America

-On November 1, 1980, Bishop Basil became bishop of the Diocese of San Francisco and West.
+On November 1, 1980, Bishop Basil became Bishop of the Diocese of San Francisco and West.
 He served the San Francisco diocese until his retirement on April 25, 1984, which was forced as a result of what Archimandrite Tikhon (Shevkunov) has described in his chapter on the bishop's life in his book Everyday Saints as opposition to him by a clique within the jurisdiction.
 Yet his stature within world Orthodoxy only continued to grow.

-Later life
+Later life and retirement

 After his retirement Bp.
 Basil returned to Washington, DC where he again began his religious broadcasts to the Soviet Union.
 As conditions changed in Russia with the fall of the Bolshevik government Bp.
 Basil was able to present his broadcasts directly over the Russian radio and television facilities.
 Then, in May 1991, Patriarch Alexius asked Bp.
 Basil to lead a pilgrimage to the Holy Land to bring back to Russia for a celebration commemorating Ss.
-Cyril and Methodius the holy fire from the tomb of Christ that ignites each Pascha.
+Cyril and Methodius the Holy Fire from the tomb of Christ that ignites each Pascha.
 Bishop Basil and his pilgrims returned, first stopping in Constantinople for the blessing of the Ecumenical Patriarch, then traveling through the countries of southeastern Europe where Cyril and Methodius preached arriving at the Dormition Cathedral in the Kremlin.
 After the Liturgy, the Patriarch with Bishop Basil led through the streets of Moscow a procession that had not been seen in Moscow for over seventy years.

-Rodzianko’s 1996 book The Theory of the Big Bang and the Faith of the Holy Fathers was written after almost half a year of study at the Holy Trinity Sergius Monastery and published in Russian.
+Rodzianko's 1996 book The Theory of the Big Bang and the Faith of the Holy Fathers was written after almost half a year of study at the Holy Trinity Sergius Monastery and published in Russian.
 It defends a meta-historical fall and argues that the fall and exile of the first humans from paradise resulted in the Big Bang and the formation of our current universe.
 A brief portion of the book called "Modern Cosmology and Ancient Theology" was translated into English by Marilyn Swezey.

 Bishop Basil remained active among the Orthodox of Washington DC, especially among the new Russian immigrants, until his death on September 17, 1999.
 He was 84 years old.
 He was buried at Rock Creek Cemetery in Washington, DC.

 Legacy

-The Washington, DC-based Holy Archangels Foundation has held annual retreats focused on his legacy and commemorating his life and works, starting in 2010, and maintains a website about him.
+The Washington, DC–based Holy Archangels Foundation has held annual retreats focused on his legacy and commemorating his life and works, starting in 2010, and maintains a website about him.

 The bestselling book Everyday Saints by Archimandrite Tikhon Shevkunov includes a chapter on him entitled "His Eminence the Novice."

 Bp.
 Basil's apartment in Washington is maintained much as he left it, and faithful gather for services often at his home chapel there.